Bump and hole

 The bump-and-hole method is a tool in chemical genetics for studying a specific isoform in a protein family without perturbing the other members of the family.
 The unattainability of isoform-selective inhibition due to structural homology in protein families is a major challenge of chemical genetics.
-With the bump-and-hole approach, a protein–ligand interface is engineered to achieve selectivity through steric complementarity while maintaining biochemical competence and orthogonality to the wild type pair.
+With the bump-and-hole approach, a protein–ligand interface is engineered to achieve selectivity through steric complementarity while maintaining biochemical competence and orthogonality to the wild-type pair.
 Typically, a "bumped" ligand/inhibitor analog is designed to bind a corresponding "hole-modified" protein.
 Bumped ligands are commonly bulkier derivatives of a cofactor of the target protein.
-Hole-modified proteins are recombinantly expressed with an amino acid substitution from a larger to smaller residue, e.g. glycine or alanine, at the cofactor binding site.
+Hole-modified proteins are recombinantly expressed with an amino acid substitution from a larger to smaller residue, e.g., glycine or alanine, at the cofactor binding site.
 The designed ligand/inhibitor has specificity for the engineered protein due to steric complementarity, but not the native counterpart due to steric interference.

 History

-Inspiration for the bump-and-hole method was drawn from mutant E. coli strains which carried an A294S mutant version of phenylalanine tRNA synthetase and survived exposure to p-FluoroPhe, a slightly bumped phenylalanine analog which is cytotoxic when incorporated in translation.
-The A294S mutant strain was able to incorporate Phe, but not the bumped p-FluoroPhe due to steric crowding from the hydroxymethylene of S294.
-Later work in the labs of Peter G. Schultz and David A. Tirrell showed that a hole-modified A294G phenylalanine tRNA synthetase mutant was able to incorporate the bumped p-FluoroPhe in translation, demonstrating that steric manipulation can successfully broaden substrate scope, even for the highly specific aminoacyl synthetase.
+Inspiration for the bump-and-hole method was drawn from mutant E. coli strains that carried an A294S mutant version of phenylalanine tRNA synthetase and survived exposure to p-fluoroPhe, which has a slight "bump" and is cytotoxic when incorporated during translation.
+The A294S mutant strain was able to incorporate Phe, but not the bumped p-fluoroPhe due to steric crowding from the hydroxyl group of S294.
+Conversely, a "hole" created by a T45G mutation in ribonuclease A expanded its substrate specificity from pyrimidine nucleobases to a larger purine, adenine.
+Subsequent work in the laboratories of Peter G. Schultz and David A. Tirrell showed that a hole-modified A294G phenylalanine tRNA synthetase mutant was able to incorporate the bumped p-fluoroPhe in translation, demonstrating that steric manipulation can successfully broaden substrate scope, even for the highly specific aminoacyl synthetase.